Orthopedics Template Tool

 Material Risks and Potential Complications

-Infection: superficial skin wound infection or deep joint infection (septic arthritis), which may require repeat surgery for joint washing and IV antibiotics.
+Infection: superficial skin wound infection or deep joint infection (septic arthritis), occurring in approximately 0.5 to 1.5 percent of cases, which may require repeat surgery for joint washing and IV antibiotics.

-Knee stiffness or loss of range of motion: joint scarring (arthrofibrosis) that limits extension or flexion, which may require physical manipulation under anesthesia or arthroscopic scar release.
+Knee stiffness or loss of range of motion: joint scarring (arthrofibrosis) that limits extension or flexion, occurring in approximately 2 to 5 percent of cases, which may require physical manipulation under anesthesia or arthroscopic scar release.

-Graft failure or stretching: the reconstructed ligament tearing again or loosening over time due to trauma, premature return to sport, or failure of bone healing.
+Graft failure or stretching: the reconstructed ligament tearing again or loosening over time, occurring in approximately 5 to 10 percent of cases, due to trauma, premature return to sport, or failure of bone healing.

-Pain in the front of the knee (anterior knee pain or patellar tendonitis), particularly if a patellar tendon autograft was harvested.
+Pain in the front of the knee (anterior knee pain or patellar tendonitis), occurring in up to 10 to 20 percent of cases, particularly if a patellar tendon autograft was harvested.

-Nerve irritation or numbness around the incision sites or the front-outer aspect of the shin, usually due to saphenous nerve branch stretching.
+Nerve irritation or numbness: numbness around the incision sites or the front-outer aspect of the shin, occurring in up to 10 to 30 percent of cases, usually due to saphenous nerve branch stretching.

-Deep vein thrombosis (DVT) or blood clots forming in the calf or thigh veins.
+Deep vein thrombosis (DVT) or blood clots: forming in the calf or thigh veins, occurring in approximately 1 to 2 percent of cases.

-Hardware irritation from the buttons, screws, or staples, occasionally requiring removal after the bone tunnels have healed.
+Hardware irritation: irritation from the buttons, screws, or staples, occurring in approximately 1 to 3 percent of cases, occasionally requiring removal after the bone tunnels have healed.

 Reasonable Alternatives